Murrilwane Wildlife Sanctuary

 AfricaSeychelles

-The Vallée de Mai Nature Reserve, located on Praslin Island in the Seychelles, is a globally significant natural heritage site.It was designated a UNESCO World Heritage Site in 1983 and is known as one of the most visited tourist destinations in Seychelles.
+Vallée de Mai Nature Reserve, located on Praslin Island in the Seychelles, is a globally significant natural heritage site.It was designated as a UNESCO World Heritage Site in 1983 and is known as one of the most visited tourist destinations in Seychelles.

 Features and Attractions of Vallée de Mai